-How to use the command git write-tree (with examples)
+How to Use the Command 'git write-tree' (with examples)

-Use case 1: Create a tree object from the current index
+Create a tree object from the current index

 Code: